cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 (add some text from Appendix A Key to describe others parts of these pages)

-### Notes on some names
+### Notes on the names

+In all cases, "automated web application" could be used as a prefix to each name.
+Thus ,for example, **OAT-012 Cashing Out** is concerned only with using web applications to obtain cash or goods.
+The ontology's scope excludes cashing out using ATMs for example.
+When referencing the terms in other contexts it may be useful to ensure this scope is identified.

+Whenever possible an existing term already used in literature or industry usage was preferred.
+But in many cases it was difficult to identify this, and in some cases a more generic version had to be used.
 Some ontology names are much more specific than others, where the threat is cross-sector and it is reported to occur frequently.
 Others are larger buckets which cannot be broken down easily without sharding the threat actions into a multitude of sector-specific and function-specific examples.

 ### Mappings

 tables in appendix???

+### Timing, duration and frequency

+### Magnitude of impact

+Events related to automated threats can have impacts on more than just the application owner.
+Individuals, third parties and even society can be adversely affected.
+This ontology does not attempt to rank the threat events in terms of impact since it will be organisation, data, threat actor and victim-perspective specific.

 ### The perpetrators

 During the early stateges of the ontology's creation, it was believed it would be possible to suggest which threat actors might be most likely to initiate the threat event.
 These threat agents might be groups like competitors, journalists, petty criminals, organised crime, nation states, etc and of course users such as citizens, clients, customers and employees.
 However, on further inspection the threat agents appear to be more closely related to the type of data, and thus sector, rather than the particular threat event.
 Consequently, it is believes threat agent should be re-considered in future sector-specific views of the ontology.

 Furthermore, some threat events may be undertaken by, or with the knowledge or implicit support of, by application opwners.
-For example, search engine indexing is generally encouraged due to the benefit of increased user traffic, or automated monitoring of web applications may be commissioned, or excessive account creation might contribute to enhanced market reputation when promoting the size of its customer base, or the application owner with hosted advertisements could receive additional income for advert fraud.
+For example, search engine indexing is generally encouraged due to the benefit of increased user traffic, or automated monitoring of web applications may be commissioned, or excessive account creation might contribute to enhanced market reputation when promoting the size of its customer base, or the application owner with hosted advertisements could receive additional income for Ad Fraud.

+### Fraud and legality

+In general the ontology tries to avoid the use of judgmental words like fraud.
+But in one case, the industry accepted term for the three event includes this word.

+In legal terms, whether an action is fraudulent depends on legislation and this jurisdiction.
+Some of the events in this ontology may be illegal actions in some jurisdictions.
+This will also depend upon the types of data handled, regulation of the application and its owner and application specific mandates like terms of use.